-Specifically, they wanted to know which corporate customers had the highest potential to be upsold on hiring and recruitment services.
-But the data scientists didn't get the kind of model performance they were looking for from the deep neural networks.
+Specifically, they wanted to predict which corporate customers had the highest potential to be upsold on hiring and recruitment services.
+But the data scientists didn't get the kind of predictive-model performance they were looking for from the deep neural networks.
 The reason, according to Zeng, was that they didn't have enough data.

 "For deep learning you need a large scale of data," she said.
 "We have just a couple hundred thousand samples.
 That's not enough."